elroyvaz/Student_Data/README.md

 2. Open the Excel project and follow the instructions provided in the README file.
 3. Make sure to have the necessary dependencies installed to run the project successfully.

-Thank you for using the Data Analyst repository!
-If you have any questions or feedback, feel free to reach out to the project maintainers.
+Thank you for viewing the Data Analyst repository!
+If you have any questions or feedback, feel free to reach out to me.
 Happy analyzing!